nxarch/nest-nguniversal/README.md

 # Nest-Nguniversal

-> A module that will integrate your Angular SSR app into your NestJS app.
+> A module that will integrate your Angular SSR app and your NestJS app.

 This module takes care of incorporating the Angular Universal application and forwarding requests to their desired destination.